- Not every VPN provider lets you pay in cryptocurrencies such as Bitcoin, forcing you to use a traditional payment method that identifies you.

 If you made a Venn diagram of people who use Bitcoin and people who use VPNs, more than a few of those people would land in the overlapping center.
-We share an interest in technology and a preference for online privacy.
-So it makes sense that many of the best VPN providers accept Bitcoin as payment.
+That’s because they tend to share an interest in technology and a preference for online privacy.
+So, it makes sense that many of the best VPN providers accept Bitcoin as payment to appeal to privacy-conscious users.

 While not completely anonymous, paying with Bitcoin allows you to buy a VPN subscription outside the scope of banks and other financial institutions.
 The price of a subscription is pegged to the same dollar amount that you would spend otherwise and thus adjusts according to the current price of Bitcoin.
-In countries where Bitcoin is banned, and exchanges are censored or monitored, a VPN can help bypass these obstacles and allow you to freely trade cryptocurrencies.
+In countries where Bitcoin is banned and exchanges are censored or monitored, a VPN can help bypass these obstacles and allow you to trade cryptocurrencies freely.

 WANT TO TRY THE TOP VPN RISK FREE?